larryevolveu/reference/api/README.md

 ```

 If you get a "command not found" type message it did not work and you must start problem solving.
+The most common problem is a path problem.

 pipenv is used to manage our python environments.